Avanade/Beef/tools/Beef.Database.Core/README.md

 `Reset` | Resets the database by deleting all existing data.
 `Data` | Inserts or merges **Data** from embedded YAML files.

-The remainder are common combinations of the above:
+The following are common combinations of the above.

 Command | Description
 -|-